About the NZCAR

 - The Royal New Zealand Society for the Prevention of Cruelty to Animals Inc (SPCA)

 - New Zealand Kennel Club (NZKC)

 Once the NZCAR was up and running and generating revenue, the stakeholders also established the New Zealand Companion Animal Trust.
 This dedicated trust, with one representive from each stakeholder, meets regularly to consider funding requests and to oversee the management of the trust fund.
 This process ensures profits are used to benefit all New Zealand charities and projects.
 The trust fund is managed on a day to day basis by New Zealand Guardian Trust.

-All payments from the NZCAR go to the NZCAC, a registered charity, in the first instance, and the NZCAC regularly transfer accumulated funds to the Trust.
+All payments from the NZCAR go to the CANZ, a registered charity, in the first instance, and CANZ regularly transfer accumulated funds to the Trust.

-For more information on the Companion Animal Council or to find out about making an application for funding from the NZ Companion Animal Trust, visit the NZCAC website.
+For more information on Companion Animals NZ or to find out about making an application for funding from the NZ Companion Animal Trust, visit the CANZ website.